On the image of higher signature maps: Preliminaries

 Throughout we fix a field $k$ that is perfect, infinite of characteristic not $2$.
-Eventually we will take $k$ to be the field of real numbers so the reader may safely assume that $k$ is of characteristic $0$ in this introduction.
+Eventually we will take $k$ to be an extension of the field $\Rb$ of real numbers so the reader may safely assume that $k$ is of characteristic $0$ in this preliminary section.

-\paragraph*{Torsion by a line bundle.} Let $(\Cs,\Osc)$ be an (essentially) small ringed site, that is, a site $\Cs$ (for simplicity, we assume the topology of $\Cs$ is induced by a pretopology) together with a sheaf $\Osc$ of rings.
-Example include the category $\Cs$ of (smooth) $S$-schemes for some scheme $S$ endowed with any subcanonical topology together with $\Osc$ the (representable) sheaf carrying $U$ to its ring $\Osc_U(U)$ of global sections, and the category of open subsets of a ringed space $(X,\Osc_X)$ together with $\Osc=\Osc_X$.
-An \emph{invertible $\Osc$-module} is an $\Osc$-module $\Lc$ such that for every $c\in\Cs$, there is a cover $(u_i\rightarrow c)_i$ of $c$ such that $\Lc_{|u_i}\simeq\Osc_{|u_i}$ (as modules on $\Cs/u_i$ with its induced ringed site structure) for every $i$.
-If $\Cs$ is induced by a ringed space, then $\Lc$ should be thought of as the sheaf of sections of a line bundle (in the geometric sense).
+\paragraph*{Twist by a line bundle.} Let $(\Cs,\Osc)$ be an essentially small ringed site, that is, an essentially small site $\Cs$ together with a sheaf $\Osc$ of rings.
+The reader may wish to think of $\Cs$ as a full subcategory of the category of $X$-schemes for some scheme $X$, endowed with a subcanonical topology, and of $\Osc$ as the sheaf $\Hom_X(\text{--},\Abb_X^1)$, or of $\Cs$ as the site of open subsets of a ringed space $(X,\Osc_X)$ and of $\Osc$ as the sheaf $\Osc_X$.
+An $\Osc$-module $\Lc$ is then locally free of rank $1$ if every $c\in\Cs$ has a covering sieve $R$ such that for every $c'\rightarrow c$ in $R$, there exists an isomorphism $\Lc_{|c'}\simeq\Osc_{|c'}$ of modules on $\Cs/c'$ with the induced ringed site structure.